Video-Nomad/gs-curvetools-docs/docs/source/uv-editor.rst

     :align: right
     :width: 400px

-You can easily isolate select or do any other functions with these nested cards and the result will be visible in Maya Viewport immediately.
+You can easily isolate or use any other functions with these nested cards, and the result will be visible in the Maya Viewport immediately.

 |
 |